 Accenture is a leading global professional services company, providing a broad range of services and solutions in strategy, consulting, digital, technology and operations.

 Combining unmatched experience and specialized skills across more than 40 industries and all business functions—underpinned by the world’s largest delivery network—Accenture works at the intersection of business and technology to help clients improve their performance and create sustainable value for their stakeholders.
-With more than 375,000 people serving clients in more than 120 countries, Accenture drives innovation to improve the way the world works and lives.
+With approximately 477,000 people serving clients in more than 120 countries, Accenture drives innovation to improve the way the world works and lives.

 We have set a new goal to achieve a gender-balanced workforce, with 50 percent women and 50 percent men, by 2025.
 This is another milestone in our journey to being the most inclusive and diverse company in the world.
 Our focus on attracting, inspiring and advancing women is critical to our future success, and we continue to set milestones on the path to gender equality.

 Our Board of Directors includes 10 independent directors, four of whom are women, including our Lead Director.

 Currently, women make up nearly 43 percent of our global workforce and 31.7 percent of Accenture executives (manager and above) are women.
 Women accounted for 30 percent of Accenture’s newly promoted managing directors in 2016, the largest percentage of women ever promoted to this level at Accenture and up from 29 percent in 2015.